philzook58/philzook58.github.io/_posts/2026-05-26-lifting_egraph.md

 1. Generative processes can run off the rails (eqsat).
 We need fresh names sometimes.
 As an example `P --> forall x, P   | where x fresh` is basically a valid rewrite for propositions.
 Sometimes rewrites like this can be useful.
 We might derive the same thing many many times redundantly with different names if we just gensym them.
 We can play skolem games and free variable analysis games to try and derive names we know are fresh and repeatable, but this is (subjectively) inelegant.
 2. Missed sharing. `f(g(h(x)))` shares no storage with `f(g(h(y)))`.
 The amount of missed storage opportunity gets worse the deeper and bigger the term.
 These two things _aren't equal_, so I'm not exactly complaining about missed _equality_.
 I'm complaining about a missed _relationship_ that can be used for reasoning and compaction.
 3. Too much sharing.
 This is the surprising one.
-I think explicit names conflates actually disequal objects.
+I think non careful use of explicit names conflates actually disequal objects.
 The notation `sin(x)` actually can refer to distinct mathematical objects that one should at least be aware of the possibility to disambiguate.

 The more surprising issue I think is #3.
 Let's expand upon that.